Wild Flowers for Honey Bees in the Central United States

 Common Witch Hazel

-Blooms in early November
+Blooms in mid-November

 Status in Missouri: Native